 - Xavier Institute of Communication (XIC), Mumbai

-“There are ample of job opportunities are available in the field of Journalism”.
+“There ample of job opportunities are available in the field of Journalism”.

-The career options in the field of journalism are bifurcated into two divisions as the following:
+The career options in the field of journalism are bifurcated into two divisions which are as follows:

 - Print journalism